 What happens next

-We will be checking the business can meet the required licence conditions, and to determine the welfare standards and level of risk in accordance with the animal activity star rating scheme (there is no risk assessment for keeping or training animals for exhibition).
+We will be checking; that the business can meet the required licence conditions, that welfare standards can be met, and the level of compliance risk in accordance with the animal activity star rating scheme (there is no risk assessment for keeping or training animals for exhibition).
+The applicants suitability will also be assessed during the application processs.
 In some circumstances further inspections or vet inspections will be made.

-During the inspection, the inspector may choose to take samples for laboratory testing from the animals on the premises occupied by an operator.
-The operator must comply with any reasonable request of an inspector to facilitate the identification, examination and sampling of an animal including ensuring that suitable restraints are provided if requested.
+During the inspection, the inspector may choose to take samples for laboratory testing from the animals owned by an operator.
+The operator must comply with any reasonable request of an inspector to facilitate the identification, examination and sampling of an animal.

-A full inspection report is provided following satisfactory compliance, which details how the star rating has been determined and what improvements can be made.
-The higher the star rating you achieve, the longer the licence will be issued (1-3 years).
+A full inspection report is provided following satisfactory compliance.
+This report details how the star rating has been determined and what improvements can be made.
+The higher the star rating achieved, the longer the licence up to a maximum of 3 years.
 In order to reach the highest rating, you will need to meet all of the 'required' higher standards and 50% of the 'optional' higher standards as set out in the Defra guidance documents.

 Issuing the licence

-The full inspection report will request you pay the 'issue' fee, which covers the cost of any further inspections or document verification that were required, along with the follow up inspection to be undertaken during the term of the licence.
+The full inspection report requests you pay the 'issue' fee, to cover the cost of any further inspections (during the term of the licence) or any interactions during the term of the licence.
 Only upon receipt of the issue fee will your licence and conditions be issued.
-Once issued, the full licence must clearly and prominently be displayed on the premises and the licence number must be displayed on any website.
+Once issued, the licence must clearly and prominently be displayed on the premises and the licence number displayed on any website.

 Your star rating